osr1-cdc/curly-lamp/README.md

 ## How to run from a scicomp location

-Before running the scripts, variables for running must be update in the `config/config.R` file.
+Before running the scripts, variables for running must be updated in the `config/config.R` file.

 1. Activate the conda environment (requires conda to be installed for your user):
    ```bash